2018 Global Languages Showcase

 - One student will give a brief introduction to the performance in the target language.

-in the target language, related to their performance and/or its description.
+- All students should be prepared to answer questions in the target language related to their performance and its description.

-- All performances should be memorized.
+- All performances must be memorized.
 Notecards will not be allowed.

 - In group performances, no single student should dominate.